A radius 1 irreducibility criterion for lattices in products of trees: Preliminaries

 \subsection{The $2$-transitive groups of degree~$\leq 6$}

 In the proof of Theorem~\ref{thm:Main}, we will encounter several case-by-case discussions depending notably on the list of $2$-transitive groups of small degree.
-For the reader's convenience, that list is recall in Table~\ref{tab:Small2Trans}.
+For the reader's convenience, that list is recalled in Table~\ref{tab:Small2Trans}.

 Keeping that list in mind, we now present two consequences of Theorem~\ref{thm:TrofimovWeiss} needed for the proof of Theorem~\ref{thm:Main}.
 The following one should be compared with \cite[Lemma 3.5.1]{BuMo1}.